South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina vs. Mississippi State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest features the Mississippi State Bulldogs (11-2, 0-0 SEC) and the South Carolina Gamecocks (12-1, 0-0 SEC) clashing at Colonial Life Arena in what is expected to be a close matchup, with a projected 70-69 victory for Mississippi State according to our computer prediction.
+Saturday's contest between the Mississippi State Bulldogs (11-2, 0-0 SEC) and the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 70-69, with Mississippi State taking home the win.
 Tipoff is at 12:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!